vladlpavlov/Pythagoras/README.md

 ## What is it?

-`Pythagoras` is a Python framework that makes massive algorithm parallelization easy and inexpensive, with a focus on accelerating data science, machine learning, and AI workflows.
+`Pythagoras` is a Python framework that makes massive algorithm parallelization easy and cost-effective, helping accelerate data science, machine learning, and AI workflows.

 It offers: